earik87/earik87.github.io/aboutme.md

 layout: page
 ---

+Who I am?

 Hi!
-My name is Enis Arik and I am a software engineer.
+My name is Enis Arik.

-Here is what I like to do professionally;

-  - Learning computer science fundamentals.
-  - Helping people for their [CS50 questions](https://stackoverflow.com/search?tab=Relevance&pagesize=50&q=user%3a11000382%20%5bcs50%5d) in stackoverflow.
-  - I was interested in data visualization and built [interactive web application](https://visud.herokuapp.com/) to visualize data from my PhD research.
-See [github repo](https://github.com/earik87/visualize-ultrafast-data).

-Here is what I liked to do as a hobby;
+I studied chemistry and I have done extensive research on [laser spectroscopy](https://scholar.google.com/citations?user=WhyLeAoAAAAJ&hl=en).
+During my PhD, I realized I will be much happier in private sector.
+In 2018, I started my career as a software engineer at Infor, in Netherlands.

-- I am interested in coffee brewing.
-I like to release my stress with grinding fresh coffee beans and brewing.
+Apart from my passion in software engineering, I am interested in home - coffee brewing.
+I like to release my stress by taking my time to prepare and drink fresh coffee.
+Before the pandemic, I was actively playing soccer and lifting weight.
+Right now, I enjoy long walks, running, and doing exercise at home.
-- I am a weight lifter and I play soccer.
-- Watching movies and tv-series are also my routine.
-I find amazing to think about the movie that I have watched and making critics about it.

 <b>My Social Media:</b>
 <a href="https://www.linkedin.com/in/enisarik/" target="_blank">LinkedIn</a> |